 - Monitor learner attendance, participation, and performance, communicating to learners as appropriate on related trends.
 The Performance Dashboard in Blackboard may be helpful to track interaction with online content and activities.

-- Request a CETL course observation or learner survey to gain in progress feedback on your course design and teaching methodology.
+- Request a CIS course observation or learner survey to gain in-progress feedback on your course design and teaching methodology.

 - Grading and submitting grades to the Registrar's Office before the due date.